FarhanSadaf/CSE3100-Web-Programming-Lab/lab-10/weather-app-api/README.md

 In this lab, we will create basic a weather SPA (Single Page Application) using API calls which will show the weather of only the specified country.

-# Follow the following steps
+# Follow the following steps if you're starting from scratch
 1. Create a new Laravel project.
     ```
     composer create-project laravel/laravel weather-app-api